demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 17. microsoft-atp-get-investigation-package-sas-uri
 ---
-Get a URI that allows downloading of an investigation package.
+Gets a URI that allows downloading of an investigation package.

 ##### Required Permissions
 Machine.CollectForensics

 ##### Base Command

 `microsoft-atp-get-investigation-package-sas-uri`